 Sydney Harbour Marriott Hotel

 Investment implementation in the wake of the 'heatmap'

 The Australian Prudential Regulation Authority has published its first “heatmap” providing assessments of the performance of superannuation funds.
-This session will discuss the impact of this initiative on investment implementation.
-What is the role of investment implementation (in) efficiencies in (under) performance?
-How will funds balance risk management with performance when “the heat is on” and how will the heatmap impact asset allocation and fee transparency across the board?
+This session will discuss the impact of this initiative on investment implementation and the role that investment implementation efficiencies and inefficiencies play in the outperformance and underperformance of funds.

 Tactical asset allocation: costs, benefits and practical implementation